joshua-woolf/dotfiles/README.md

    1. `ComputerName`
 1. `Installer.Admin.ps1` should be run as administrator.
 1. `Installer.User.ps1` should be run as user.
+1. `Installer.Docker.ps1` should be run as user after the first successful launch of Docker Desktop.

 Thereafter some manual installations are done: